spiffe/helm-charts-hardened/README.md

+> [!Note]
-> **Note**: We do not support running out of the git main branch.
+> We do not support running out of the git main branch.
 This is where development happens.
-Please use released versions via the published repo or git tags
+Please use released versions via the published repo or git tags.

+> [!Note]
-> **Note**: All the helm charts in this repo are beta.
+> All the helm charts in this repo are beta.
 We encourage you to try them out and contribute.
 The API may change as we move towards a production ready release.

 # SPIFFE Helm Charts